-Methods: Cross-sectional data from 2,118 German and Swiss employees (18–65 years.
-Using logistic regression, we analyzed how sociodemographic factors and changes in work and private life routines were associated with participants’ perceived overall impact of the COVID-19 crisis on work and private life.
-Moreover, we explored how the perceived impact and changes were associated with MWB and SRH.
+Methods: Cross-sectional data were collected via an online questionnaire from 2,118 German and Swiss employees recruited through an online panel service (18–65 years, working at least 20h/week, various occupations).
+The sample provides a good representation of the working population in both countries.
+Using logistic regression, we analyzed how sociodemographic factors and self-reported changes in work and private life routines were associated with participants’ perceived overall impact of the COVID-19 crisis on work and private life.
+Moreover, we explored how the perceived impact and self-reported changes were associated with MWB and SRH.

-Results: About 30% of employees reported that their work and private life had worsened, whereas about 10% reported improvements in work and 13% in private life as a result of the crisis.
+Results: About 30% of employees reported that their work and private life had worsened, whereas about 10% reported improvements in work and 13% in private life.
 Mandatory short-time work was strongly associated with perceived negative impact on work life, while work from home, particularly if experienced for the first time, was strongly associated with a perceived positive impact on work life.
-Concerning private life, younger age, living alone, reduction in leisure time, and changes in quantity of caring duties were strongly associated with perceived negative impact on private life.
+Concerning private life, younger age, living alone, reduction in leisure time, and changes in quantity of caring duties were strongly associated with perceived negative impact.
 In contrast, living with a partner or family, short-time work, and increases in leisure time and caring duties were associated with perceived positive impact on private life.
-Perceived negative impact of the crisis on work and private life was associated with lower MWB and SRH.
-Moreover, perceived positive impact on private life was associated with higher MWB.
-Finally, mandatory short-time work was negatively associated with MWB and SRH, and an increase in leisure time was positively associated with MWB and SRH.
+Perceived negative impact of the crisis on work and private life and mandatory short-time work were associated with lower MWB and SRH.
+Moreover, perceived positive impact on private life and an increase in leisure time were associated with higher MWB.

 Conclusion: The results of this study show the differential impact of the COVID-19 crisis on people’s work and private life as well as the consequences for MWB and SRH.
 This may inform target groups and situation-specific interventions to ameliorate the crisis.

-Keywords: COVID-19, logistic regression, work life, private life, mental well-being, self-rated health, Germany, Switzerland
+Keywords: COVID-19, online survey, logistic regression, work life, private life, mental well-being, self-rated health, Germany, Switzerland

+KEY FINDINGS

+31% of employees perceived a negative impact of the crisis on their work life.
+Mandatory short-time workers and those who lost their job felt the negative impact the most.

+10% of employees perceived a positive impact of the crisis on their work life.
+Those working in home-office, particularly if experienced for the first time, felt the positive impact the most.

+30% of employees perceived a negative impact of the crisis on their private life.
+Living in a single household, reduction in leisure time, and changes in quantity of caring duties (i.e., increase or decrease) were strongly associated with the negative impact.

+13% of employees perceived a positive impact on their private life.
+Living with a partner or family, mandatory short-time work, increases in leisure time and caring duties were strongly associated with the positive impact.

+Perceived negative impact of the crisis on work and private life and mandatory short-time work were strongly associated with lower mental well-being and self-rated health.

+Perceived positive impact of the crisis on private life and an increase in leisure time were strongly associated with higher mental well-being and, for leisure time, also with higher self-rated health.

+Targeted interventions for vulnerable groups should be established on a company/governmental levels such as psychological first aid accessible online or rapid financial aids for those who have lost their income partially or completely.

+Companies may consider offering positive psychology trainings to employees to help them purposefully focus on and make use of the beneficial consequences of the crisis.
+Such trainings may also include workshops on optimal crafting of their work and leisure time during the pandemic.

 BACKGROUND